 From the downstream edge of the large power lines crossing the Snake River just upstream of West Evans Road on the south shore (approximately 3 miles downstream of Clarkston), upstream to the Oregon state line: Open daily from Aug.
 18 through Oct.
 31, 2023.
 Daily limit three (3) adult Chinook (wild or hatchery).
 No limit for jack Chinook (wild or hatchery).
 Minimum size is 12 inches.
 Release all salmon other than Chinook.
 Barbless hooks required.
 The 2023 Columbia River forecasted return of upriver bright adults is 272,400, with a significant portion of these fish expected to return to the Snake River.

 The Washington Department of Fish and Wildlife has announced an adjustment in the adult salmon daily limit in the Hanford Reach.
 Beginning on Sept.
 1 through Oct.
 31, 2023, the area of the Columbia River; from Hwy.
-395 Bridge at Pasco to Columbia Point (1/3 mile downstream of the I-182 Bridge), the adjusted rule is that the Salmon daily limit 6 including no more than 1 adult.
+395 Bridge at Pasco to Columbia Point (1/3 mile downstream of the I-182 Bridge), the adjusted rule is that the salmon daily limit is 6 including no more than 1 adult.
 Release all salmon other than Chinook and coho.
 The salmon season in this area was listed incorrectly in the 2023/24 Washington Sport Fishing Rules pamphlet.
-This correction aligns salmon seasons with those agreed to during the 2023 North of Falcon (NOF) season setting process.
+This correction aligns salmon seasons with those agreed to during the 2023 North of Falcon (NOF) season-setting process.

 Hope to see you on the water on Lake Wenatchee!